guitarbeat/Personal-Website/memory-bank/activeContext.md

 - Performance: Specifying exact properties in transitions instead of using `all`
 - Accessibility: Added reduced motion support for animations
 - SASS Import Order: Ensuring @use statements come before any CSS rules
+- [In Progress] - Migration from Sass module variables to CSS custom properties for better maintainability and browser compatibility
+- [Completed] - Using CSS custom properties for theme-related values (fonts, spacing, colors)

 ## Open Questions
 - Should we create a separate mixin for scrollbar styling?